Linux-project/rclone-wiki/How-to-enable-VSS-for-rclone.md

 --- Create a new drive letter.
 This is what I do as this is the most reliable and least code needed.
 Create a new drive and use that for the mount point.
-Most Windows computer hard drives will not have free space to create a new drive.
-So shrink your c: drive by just 1GB and use that space to create new partition and name it the b: drive.
-Since the b: drive will only be used to mount the vss point, 1GB is plenty of space, in fact 1MB is enough space.
+Most computers will not have free space to create a new drive.
+So shrink your c: drive by just 1MB and use that space to create new partition and name it the b: drive.
+Since the b: drive will only be used to mount the vss point, 1MB is plenty of space.

     call setvar.cmd
     mklink /d b:\snapshot\ %shadow_device_1%\